 Homegrown musicals are rare in Dallas.
 And On the Eve is the little musical that could.
-It began in 2012 in a tiny workshop production in Fair Park, now it’s been re-staged at Theatre Three.
+It began in 2012 in a tiny workshop production in Fair Park, now it’s been re-staged at Theatre Three with hopes of future productions elsewhere.
 In his review, KERA’s Jerome Weeks says On the Eve is bigger – but not necessarily better.

 - Art & Seek feature

 - Dallas Morning News review by Nancy Churnin

 - Arts&CultureTexas review by Lauren Smart

 - Critical Rant & Rave review

 The music in On the Eve is the heart and soul of the show’s appeal.
 It’s by the Dallas band Home by Hovercraft, and their indie pop tunes are smart, catchy foot-stompers.
 Seth and Shawn Magill, the husband-and-wife team behind Home by Hovercraft, throw in waltz rhythms, cellos, tuba and Irish step dancers.
 The entire musical has much the same feel.
 It’s full of youthful passion and a quirky resourcefulness.
 Even the storyline has a merry, cobbled-together quality.

 Homegrown Dallas musicals have rarely been this lively.
 But they’ve been rare, period.
 So I’m sorry I have to disagree with the adoration that’s greeted On the Eve.
 What, for instance, is this show saying?
 Written by Michael Federico, On the Eve follows an acting troupe in the future re-telling the story of Joseph-Michel Montgolfier, the Frenchie who invented the hot-air balloon in 1783 with his brother Jacques-Etienne.
 Here, Montgolfier invents a time machine as well, and just as the French Revolution erupts, he takes off, along with a swashbuckling space hero (Seth Magill) and a talking statue (Maryam Baig).